 800 artists, researchers and other participants

 From 27 May to 2 June, the official opening week launched the Season by, in particular, illuminating the Eiffel Tower with the colours of the South African flag.
 A Robyn Orlin show was also featured at the National Chaillot Theatre (by invitation) and in Ris-Orangis, as well as an exhibition at the Paris City Hall from 30 May to 6 July to pay an original tribute to Nelson Mandela who was recently made an Honorary Citizen of the City of Paris.

 Highly prestigious festivals and institutions, as well as more modest structures strongly highlighted that great country’s contemporary creation in all its diversity, including: the performing arts, the visual arts, literature, music and cinema, as well as gastronomy, tourism and sport.

 The Nelson Mandela International Day is celebrated worldwide each year on 18 July.
 This initiative started in 2008 on the occasion of his 90th birthday.
 As Nelson Mandela has devoted 67 years of his life in the service of justice, on that day he called on each and every one of us to devote 67 minutes of our time to a selfless action in the service of the community.
 This call was relayed by the United Nations in November 2009 in a resolution that officially designated 18 July as Nelson Mandela International Day (A/RES/64/13).

-The Season would like to give this Day national coverage by inviting all French people to participate in it.
+The Season gave this Day national coverage by inviting all French people to participate in it.